On operator algebras associated with monomial ideals in noncommuting variables

 Arveson \cite{Arv69} noticed that a nonselfadjoint operator algebra $\A$ may admit a number of completely isometric homomorphisms $\iota_k \colon \A \to \B(H_k)$ such that $\ca(\iota_k(\A))$ is not $*$-isomorphic to $\ca(\iota_{k'}(\A))$ for $k \neq k'$.
 Every $\ca(\iota_k(\A))$ is called \emph{a C*-cover of $\A$}.
 This striking event can be realised in the sense that different algebraic relations (even $*$-algebraic relations) on the generators may define the same object.
 Thus (and in contrast to C*-algebras) $*$-algebraic relations may not define uniquely universal objects.
 It is dilation theory that facilitates the comparison and the identification of such objects.
 The interested reader is addressed to \cite{DFK14} for a discussion on nonselfadjoint operator algebras relative to families of homomorphisms.

-A second question that Arveson \cite{Arv69} posed was whether there is a co-universal C*-cover, with a role similar to the one that injective envelope plays in ring theory.
-Hamana \cite{Ham79} showed that this is true by providing the existence of the injective envelope: given a nonselfadjoint operator algebra $\A$ there is a C*-cover, denoted by $\cenv(\A)$, such that for any other C*-cover $\ca(\iota(\A))$ there exists a necessarily unique $*$-epimorphism $\Phi \colon \ca(\iota(\A)) \to \cenv(\A)$ such that $\Phi \iota (a) = a$ for all $a\in \A$.
+A second question that Arveson \cite{Arv69} posed was whether there is a co-universal C*-cover, with a role similar to the one that the injective envelope plays in ring theory.
+Hamana \cite{Ham79} showed that this is indeed true: given a nonselfadjoint operator algebra $\A$ there is a C*-cover, denoted by $\cenv(\A)$, such that for any other C*-cover $\ca(\iota(\A))$ there exists a necessarily unique $*$-epimorphism $\Phi \colon \ca(\iota(\A)) \to \cenv(\A)$ such that $\Phi \iota (a) = a$ for all $a\in \A$.
 The kernel of $\Phi$ is called \emph{the \v{S}ilov ideal of $\A$} in analogy to the \v{S}ilov boundary of commutative Banach algebras.
 This result holds for unital operator spaces as well.
 The first author \cite{Kak11-2} has provided an elementary proof of Hamana's Theorem.

 Arveson's motivation was to find an interplay between the C*-envelope and dilation theory.
 A representation $\rho \colon \A \to \B(K)$ is a \emph{dilation} of a representation $\phi \colon \A \to \B(H)$ if $H \subseteq K$ and $P_H \rho(a)|_H = \phi(a)$ for all $a\in \A$.
 Dritschel and McCullough \cite{DriMcC05} showed that every completely isometric representation $\phi$ of $\A$ admits a maximal dilation $\rho$ (in the sense that all dilations of $\rho$ are trivial).
 Remarkably they then obtain that $\cenv(\A) \simeq \ca(\rho(\A))$.
 The interested reader is addressed to \cite{KakNotes} for an overview on the subject.